 Ahead of the club AGM, the treasurer will review the previous year’s financial performance (or multiple years) and prepare a budget for the year ahead.
-This can be a time consuming task without a consolidated record of club income and expenditure – but more and more club treasurers enter this volunteering role with many years’ experience in financial services and have the tools and processes to conduct this role efficiently.
+This can be a time-consuming task without a consolidated record of club income and expenditure – but more and more club treasurers enter this volunteering role with many years of experience in financial services and have the tools and processes to conduct this role efficiently.

 Fundraising is a never-ending activity for sports clubs and treasurers are always encouraging new fundraising efforts to boost the club’s financial position.
 This can take on many forms including working with:

 The club treasurer is responsible for maintaining the club’s bank records.
-This involves collecting incoming funds from all club activities including membership payments, sponsorship and fundraising, lodging the funds to the club bank account either by transferring electronically (or in person) and for reconciling bank records against those money-generating activities.
+This involves collecting incoming funds from all club activities including membership payments, sponsorship, and fundraising, lodging the funds to the club bank account either by transferring electronically (or in person), and reconciling bank records against those money-generating activities.

 Different clubs will have different policies when it comes to spending money but a club treasurer would typically have to get the signature of either the Chairperson or Secretary or both to authorise payments from the club bank account and significant expenditures may need to be ratified by a board meeting or even a club AGM.

-Once the preparation is done, the treasurer’s report will feature on the club AGM agenda and budgets and financial records will be reviewed by members and a new budget will be agreed for the year ahead.
+Once the preparation is done, the treasurer’s report will feature on the club AGM agenda, budgets and financial records will be reviewed by members and a new budget will be agreed upon for the year ahead.

 How Clubforce can make the role of club treasurer easier…

-Clubforce also reduces the likelihood of things being lost in communication between treasurers, registrars and coaches in regard to payment status as all of this information is available to the different roles at the click of a button on app or desktop.
+Clubforce also reduces the likelihood of things being lost in communication between treasurers, registrars, and coaches in regard to payment status as all of this information is available to the different roles at the click of a button on the app or desktop.

-For more information on how Clubforce can help your club treasurer call us today on +353-91+506048 or fill in the form below and one of our team will be in touch to organise a demo.
+For more information on how Clubforce can help your club treasurer fill in the form and one of our team will be in touch to organise a demo.